 - Be aware of your electronics.
 Don't work on your printer while it is plugged in or turned on.

-- The standard Titan Aero is capable of printing up to 285°C, do not exceed these temperatures unless you have replaced the thermistor cartridge with a PT100, the aluminium heater block with a Plated copper heater block, and the Brass nozzle for a Plated copper, Hardened steel or Nozzle X.
+- The standard Titan Aero is capable of printing up to 285°C, do not exceed these temperatures unless you have replaced the relevant components.
+Please see the V6 Max Temperature Rating Guide for more information.

 - Make sure you have ordered and received the correct voltage heater and fan to match the power supply of your printer.
 All of our current heater cartridges should have the voltage and wattage laser engraved on the cartridge.

 - Connecting 12v parts to a 24v power supply can result in overheating, component damage, or fire.
 If you are unsure double check the rating on your power supply.

 - Your HotEnd and your printer are your responsibility.
 We cannot be held responsible for damages caused by the use, misuse or abuse of our products.